stat545ubc-2023/collaborative-group21/README.md

-# STAT 545A Collaborative Project
+# STAT 545A COLLABORATIVE PROJECT
 **Group 21: Cynthia Chung, Andrew Feng, Ishana Lodhia, Jerome	Plumier**

 ## What is this project?